bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Labs/lab2.md

-# Lab 2 - Working with bitmaps and ascii grids
+#--Lab 2: Working with bitmaps and ascii grids

 ### QGIS